 Subscribe to OCRA’s email list for the latest updates about ovarian cancer.

-Several other symptoms have been commonly reported by women with ovarian cancer.
-However, these other symptoms are not as useful in identifying ovarian cancer because they are also found in equal frequency in women in the general population who do not have ovarian cancer.
+Several other symptoms have been commonly reported by those with ovarian cancer.
+However, these other symptoms are not as useful in identifying ovarian cancer because they are also found in equal frequency in the general population who do not have ovarian cancer.

 - Back pain